ONENESS FEST: RULES & REGULATIONS

 On-Site Supplies and Facilities

-• The site has a male and female bathroom facility with flush toilets and sinks for handwashing.
-Cold water spigots are near the Safety Office.
-All water must be carried back to your site for drinking and cleaning: consider bringing a small wagon or luggage carrier for transport.
+The site has (1) male, (1) female and (1) unisex bathroom facilities with flush toilets and sinks + HOT showers.
+Cold water spigots are located near the kitchen building.
+All water must be carried back to your site for drinking and cleaning: consider bringing a small wagon or luggage carrier for transporting your items.

-• Cell phone service is available throughout the campground and surrounding area.
+Cell phone service is spotty throughout the campground and surrounding area.

-• In the evening, the park is VERY dark, with no additional lighting in the camping area.
-Please bring a flashlight (with extra batteries) to light your way around the campground.
+In the evening, certain areas of the venue can be VERY dark.
+Please bring a flashlight/headlamp (with extra batteries) to light your way around the campground.

 Minors